boissonnat/boissonnat.github.io/_posts/side-projects/2014-11-01-bois-et-lumieres.md

 I have built this website for a very good friend of mine.

-He is probably the most conscientious craftsman I ever met, he fully deserved my help to promote his great work.
+He is probably the most conscientious craftsman I have ever met so he fully deserved my help to promote his great work.

 ![boislumieres]({{ base.url }}/images/boislumieres.png)